Richmond Hill explosion: Charges

 Monserrate Shirley, Mark Leonard, and Bob Leonard were initially charged with two counts of murder and arson in the deaths of Dion and Jennifer Longworth.
 Though the trio was eligible for the death penalty under Indiana law, prosecutors chose to pursue life sentences without parole because they believed a jury would be unlikely to impose the death penalty without any evidence that the suspects intended to cause the deaths.
 A fourth person, Gary Thompson, was charged in January 2015 on the same charges.
 In April 2015, a fifth man, Glenn Hults, was charged with conspiracy to commit arson.
 Hults and his then-fiancée babysat Shirley's daughter on the night of the explosion.
 Shirley alleged that Hults initially came up with the idea.

 Prosecutors contended that the trio filled the house with natural gas and then used the spark from a microwave which could be set in advance to detonate it.
 The alleged motive for the arson was to collect insurance money to ease financial strain.
 Shirley would receive over $300,000 in insurance money for the replacement of the home as well as personal items.
 Investigators found that the couple had substantial debt, including $63,000 in credit card debt, and were in bankruptcy proceedings.
 A friend of the couple reported that Mark Leonard had lost $10,000 at the casino approximately three weeks before the explosion.
 A second mortgage had been taken out on the home for $65,000 in addition to the original mortgage of $116,000.

 Prosecutors initially sought to try the suspects together, but the defendants were granted the right to separate trials.
 Prosecutors then proposed an unusual strategy involving one trial, but three separate juries, one for each defendant.
-This type of trial is unusual but not unheard of, and had been used in the trial of the Menendez brothers.
+This type of trial is unusual but not unheard of, and had been used in the trial of the Menéndez brothers.
 Judge Shelia Carlisle rejected the proposal, noting that no Indiana law authorizes the use of concurrent jury trials.
 The trials started in 2015.
 The defendants requested that the trials be moved over concerns they would not receive a fair trial in Central Indiana due to the high-profile media coverage received by the case.
 Mark Leonard was granted a change of venue and was tried in South Bend.

 On January 16, 2015, Shirley agreed to a plea deal with prosecutors.
 The plea deal involved Shirley pleading guilty to two counts of conspiracy to commit arson in exchange for testifying against the other suspects.
 Shirley admitted raising the limit on her insurance coverage at Mark Leonard's urging, and only went along with the plot out of love for him.
 She claimed to have been horrified at the Longworths' deaths, as well as the massive destruction wrought by the explosion.